-With this review, we give you some advices on how to select the right microfluidic chip for your application.
+This review provides guidelines on how to choose the right microfluidic chip for your application.

 WHAT IS A MICROFLUIDIC CHIP?

 Microfluidic chips are the devices used in microfluidic studies in which micro-channels have been molded or patterned.
 The micro-channels forming the microfluidic chip are connected together in order to allow fluids to pass though different channels, going from one place to another.
 This network is connected to the outside environment through inlet and outlet ports.
 The liquids or gases are injected, managed or removed from the microfluidic chip with passive ways or external active systems (pressure controller, syringe pumps or peristaltic pumps).
-The channels may have different inner diameters, typically ranging from 5 to 500 µm (read our article for more information about microfluidic tubing), and their network must be specifically designed for the application and the analysis you want to carry out (cell culture, organ-on-a-chip, DNA analysis, lab-on-a-chip, microfluidic droplets, etc.).
-Therefore, microfluidic chips allow integrating several functions that generally require an entire laboratory, in a single micro-sized device.
+The channels may have different inner diameters, typically ranging from 5 to 500 µm (read our article for more information about microfluidic tubing), and their network must be specifically designed for the application and the analysis you want to carry out (cell culture and organ-on-a-chip , DNA analysis, lab-on-a-chip, microfluidic droplets.
+Therefore, microfluidic chips allow the integration of several functions that generally require an entire laboratory in a single micro-sized device.

 Microfluidic devices such as chips have many advantages as they: